Vision Options

 PhotonVision

 Open-source vision software that runs on coprocessors (Raspberry Pi, Orange Pi, etc.).
-Flexible and cost-effective alternative.
+The cheaper, do-it-yourself route.

 - Free and open source